Antica Corte Pallavicina

 Antica Corte Pallavicina occupies a different position: a one-star classical house at a four-symbol price point, in a location that requires deliberate travel.
 The OAD ranking trajectory (recommended in 2023, ranked in 2024, climbed in 2025) suggests growing recognition from a critical audience that prizes ingredient-led cooking in well-defined geographical context.
 A White Star listing on Star Wine List, published August 2025, adds a signal about the depth of the wine program, though specific list details are not available here.

-For readers calibrating Italy against this peer set, the practical comparison is Dal Pescatore: another rurally located, family-run Italian table operating at four symbols.
+For readers calibrating Italy against this comparable set, the practical comparison is Dal Pescatore: another rurally located, family-run Italian table operating at four symbols.
 The Gonzalez family in Runate has three stars and a longer international track record; Spigaroli has one star and a narrower, more place-specific brief.
 Both make the case that the destination itself is part of what you are paying for.

 Planning a Visit